bforbesc/the-data-scientist-compendium/README.md

 ---

 ## <a name="books"></a> 📖 Books
-Here is a collection of books that I have found invaluable in my journey as a data scientist.

 - **Python and Data Science**:
   - [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): A comprehensive guide to data science in Python, including machine learning.